Best Golf Balls for Mid Handicappers in 2023

 Callaway's improved version of the SuperSoft is a two-piece ball with a very soft Trionomer cover for that extra soft feel and spin when chipping and putting.
 Off the tee, the ball will carry long distances with longer roll-out for the majority of swing speeds.

 The durability was excellent only succumbing to a scuff from a shot I landed on a cart path.
-Easily one of the most popular golf balls out there for mid handicappers and we can see why.
+Easily one of the most popular golf balls out there for mid handicappers and I can see why.

 Reasons to buy